|PLANT LIST & PRICES|

-NOTE: These are our favorites to grow here in Southwest Florida and we try to carry them all the time because most of them are adaptable and can grow most of the year.
-However, be sure to call ahead (941) 322-1915 for the availability of the seasonal veggies and herbs.
-For instance, if you are looking for lettuce - we sell it in the fall-winter months, Seminole Pumpkin - we sell it spring-summer months.
+NOTE: We do not use pesticides, herbicides or synthetic chemicals on our veggies and edibles.
+A knowledgable staff member can help you with your plant selections.
+These are our favorites to grow here in Southwest Florida and we try to carry them all the time because most of them are adaptable and can grow most of the year.
+However, be sure to call ahead (941) 322-1915 for the availability.

 |Common Name||Botanical Name||Max Size||Cold||Light||Salt||pH||Moisture||Leaves||Features|

 |Basil||Ocimum Sanctum||2ft||T||PS||P||AC||AV||E||Use fresh or dried for flavoring sauces, soups, dressings, and pesto.|

 |Bird Pepper||Capsicum annum: sp||2ft||SH||S||E||W||AV/D||E||Small white flowers most of year.